LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 Reference:  [summary][org-w3c-activitystreams-property-summary] property definition {:.reference}

 For _Entity Change Notification_{:.term}, the summary is a brief description of the change to entity metadata that the notification represents.
-It is _RECOMMENDED_{:.stong-term} that a summary be included and that it reference the type of change (e.g. "Add entity") and the entity being changed (e.g. "subject Science").
+It is _RECOMMENDED_{:.strong-term} that a summary be included and that it reference the type of change (e.g. "Add entity") and the entity being changed (e.g. "subject Science").

 There are a limited set of types of change.
 See [Types of Change](#type-of-change) section for a list of types and example summaries for each.
 Identification of the entity will vary depending on the data represented in the _Entity Metadata Collection_{:.term}.